 The idea of establishing a foundation in Buderim started within the Buderim War Memorial Community Association (BWMCA) in 2001.
 The planning and establishment phase took approximately 18 months and was funded by the Foundation for Rural and Regional Renewal (FRRR), a Federal Government organisation established to strengthen rural and regional communities.

-Since its launch in 2004 the Buderim Foundation has gained strong community support.
-By June 2018, the Foundation Fund stood at $1.6 million.
-Grants were first awarded in 2008, and in the ten years from 2008 to 2017, the Buderim Foundation has awarded 116 grants worth $383,857 to 66 community organisations in the 4556 postcode area.
+Since its launch in 2004 the Buderim Foundation has gained strong community support and funds grew substantially.
+Grants were first awarded in 2008 and since then the Buderim Foundation has awarded grants worth over $670,000 to 87 community organisations in the 4556 postcode area.

 The following is a brief record of the Foundation’s annual achievements: